Storyblok

 run: yarn build

-This will build the field plugin whenever anyone pushes a change.
-If you want to include any other checks – such as tests, type checks, code formatting, and linting – this is a great place to put them.
+This will build the field plugin whenever a commit is pushed.
+If you want to include any other steps, such as tests, type checks, code formatting, and linting, this is a great place to put them.

 Field plugins are deployed with the CLI which requires a Storyblok personal access token.
 Issue a personal access token and add it as an environment variable STORYBLOK_PERSONAL_ACCESS_TOKEN to your CI/CD configuration.
-In Github, you will find it under Action Secrets and Variables:
+In GitHub, you can configure the token as a secret.

 Add a second job to your workflow configuration file: